Dual-objective Language Models: Training Efficiency Without Overfitting: Conclusion

 \subsubsection{Acknowledgments}

-This work is fully funded by the University of Oslo.
 The computations were performed on resources provided through Sigma2 – the national research infrastructure provider for high-performance computing and large-scale data storage in Norway.
 We acknowledge Norway and Sigma2 for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through project 465001890.

+The efforts described in this paper were jointly funded by the University of Oslo and the HPLT project (High Performance Language Technologies; coordinated by Charles University).